volodymyrhudyma/blog/content/blog/2020-06-01-generators-in-javascript.md

 We've covered the very basics of generators, by now you should have an understanding what are they and how do they work.

-* Generator - function that can stop midway and continue execution later on
+* Generator - function that can be suspended and resumed later on
 * Generator object is returned from the generator function, is can't be instantiated using `new` keyword
 * Generator has 3 built-it methods: `next()`, `return()`, `throw()`
-* Generators can be used for: Implementing iterables, waiting for Promise to resolve, generating infinite data streams etc...
+* Generators can be used for: implementing iterables, waiting for Promise to resolve, generating infinite data streams and much more